syfulsharif/syfulsharif/README.md

 - 👋 Hi, I’m @syfulsharif
-- 👀 I’m interested in Flutter, JavaScript and Go.
+- 👀 I’m interested in Python, Flutter, JavaScript and Go.
 - 🌱 I’m currently learning GoLang
 - 💞️ I’m looking forward to collaborating on Python Projects/GoLang Projects.
 - 📫 You can reach me at sharif.syful@gmail.com